 If you find this patch, be thankful for the sweat I lost while furiously sweeping with a bannister brush for the photo, and evading insects racing around including a large disgruntled tick.

-Return to the track and continue east with the impressive fault-breakaway on your left through open wandoo and brown mallet woodland.
-Turn left and go up the breakaway slope where dense mallet thicket on the breakaway changes to more open woodland (2).
+It then goes east on the gullied drive trail with the impressive fault-breakaway on the left through open wandoo and brown mallet woodland.
+It then turns left up a steep breakaway slope (2).
 At the top of the breakaway the landscape suddenly changes to a lovely sandy bowl fringed by stately jarrah trees.
 When I first saw this in early December it was a picture of pink-flowered Verticordia densiflora, yellow Calytrix flavescens and grey smokebush, but there is also Christmas tree and other sand-loving spring flowering species.

-Walk north through the line of jarrah and turn left (west) along a low rise (3-another lineament).
-If you continued over the rise instead of turning, you will go through a silver mallet/brown mallet plain before reaching a large rounded breakaway (take care as it is easy to get disorientated while walking over the frequent fallen mallets).
+the trail crosses the sandy bowl then turns left (west) along a very low rise.
+(If you went straight ahead instead of turning left, you will go through a silver mallet/brown mallet plain before reaching a large rounded breakaway-take care as it is easy to get disorientated while walking over the frequent fallen mallets).
 Back to the walk; walk along left side of the open rise close to dense sandy vegetation on your left and brown mallet thicket on the right until you meet a brown mallet breakaway (4).

 Go down the breakaway to relatively open ground and turn left with the breakaway on your left as you go through sheoak woodland until you see a break (5).
 Turn left and pass through the mallet woodland gap and down to the main track.
 Turn left and return to your car

 The Newman south walk skirts around a valley lined by breakaways representing the convergence of several lineaments with numerous changes of slope and associated vegetation niches.